Black Sea Grain Initiative: Reactions to the signing of the initiative

-Reactions to closing of initiative
+Reactions to the expiration of the initiative

 Following Putin's withdrawal from the grain deal, Russia launched a series of attacks on the Ukrainian port cities of Odesa and Mykolaiv.

-The UN expressed disappointment over Russia discontinuing the Black Sea initiative.
-The UN will continue their efforts to facilitate the unimpeded access to global markets for food products and fertilizers, from both Ukraine and the Russian Federation.
+In July 2023, the UN expressed disappointment over Russia discontinuing the Black Sea initiative.
+The UN would continue their efforts to facilitate the unimpeded access to global markets for food products and fertilizers, from both Ukraine and the Russian Federation.
 "There is simply too much at stake in a hungry and hurting world."
 There is a risk that Putin's withdrawal from the grain deal would deepen the global food crisis.

 In the days following the cessation of the Black Sea initiative, Russia fired missiles and used drones against Ukrainian grain storage and loading facilities in ports that had been previously protected by the initiative.
 Russia also gave notice that any ships entering Ukrainian waters could be considered legitimate targets of war, irrespective of the flags that they flew.
 Russia's Defense Ministry said the strikes on Ukrainian port cities were in retaliation for the 2023 Crimean Bridge explosion, but Ukraine said Russia was attacking civilian infrastructure linked to grain exports.

 China called for the resumption of grain and fertilizer exports from Ukraine and Russia.
-China has been the largest importer of grains from Ukraine.
+China had been the largest importer of grains from Ukraine.

-Polish Prime Minister Mateusz Morawiecki warned that Poland is not planning to open its borders to imports of agricultural products from Ukraine, saying "We protect our agriculture, that's why we don't open borders for agricultural goods from Ukraine."
+Polish Prime Minister Mateusz Morawiecki warned that Poland was not planning to open its borders to imports of agricultural products from Ukraine, saying "We protect our agriculture, that's why we don't open borders for agricultural goods from Ukraine."

 During the 2023 Russia–Africa Summit, Egyptian President Abdel Fattah el-Sisi and other African leaders urged Putin to renew the grain deal and allow Ukraine to export grain via the Black Sea route.

 Pope Francis appealed to Russia to restore the initiative, saying, "This is a grave offence to God because grain is His gift to feed humanity."